jvivian/gene-outlier-detection/README.md

 This package identifies outliers for gene expression data by building a consensus distribution from background datasets that are informed by an N-of-1 sample.
 See [Model Explanation](#model-explanation) for more information, our paper in [JCO](https://ascopubs.org/doi/10.1200/CCI.19.00095), or our [preprint](https://www.biorxiv.org/content/early/2019/06/06/662338.full.pdf).

-The model has undergone significant performance improvements and is no longer identical to the model in the paper, but produces results that are essentially identical.
-Another benefit is the prior hyperparameters for each gene/dataset combination are now directly shared in the model whereas before they were approximated due to runtime concerns.
+The model has undergone significant performance improvements and is no longer identical to the model in the paper, but produces results that are essentially identical (PearsonR > 0.995).

 <p align="center">
 <img src="/imgs/Experimental-Protocol.png" height="50%" width="50%">